carbon-language/carbon-lang/libcxx/utils/google-benchmark/README.md

 "BM_SetInsert/1024/10",106365,17238.4,8421.53,4.74973e+06,1.18743e+06,
 ```

-## Output Files
+### Output Files
 The library supports writing the output of the benchmark to a file specified
 by `--benchmark_out=<filename>`.
 The format of the output can be specified
 using `--benchmark_out_format={json|console|csv}`.
 Specifying
 `--benchmark_out` does not suppress the console output.

+## Result comparison

+It is possible to compare the benchmarking results.
+See [Additional Tooling Documentation](docs/tools.md)

 ## Debug vs Release
 By default, benchmark builds as a debug library.
-You will see a warning in the output when this is the case.
+You will see a warning in the
+output when this is the case.
 To build it as a release library instead, use:

 ```
 cmake -DCMAKE_BUILD_TYPE=Release